thecalculon/AFM_FDC/Documentation/Documentation.md

 # Violin Plot and Distribution

 We present the data using violin plots.
 After estimating the mean of all the physical quantity of interest we store them in .xlsx file.
 A representative is given inside Distribution folder.
 The code inside the folder (`ViolinPlot.py KApdfWT.py`) can be used to make representative figures as shown below.
-A sample JS divergence is also given in `KApdfWT.py`
+A sample JS divergence estimation is also given in `KApdfWT.py`

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">